 This is a rough transcript from a conversation that Steve had with Carlos Melvin, the Global Data Privacy Officer at Starbucks in June, 2020.
 The transcript has been edited for readability.
-Use of italics is done for clarity.

 Steve Tout: Describe your role, your background and how it has evolved into the Global Data Protection Officer role, which is your current position.